phidatahq/phidata/cookbook/examples/workflows/social_media_content_planner/readme.md

 ## Customization

 The workflow is designed to be flexible.
-You can adjust the llm model parameters, content templates, and scheduling settings within the configuration files to better suit your needs.
+You can adjust the model provider parameters, content templates, and scheduling settings within the configuration files to better suit your needs.

-## Contributing

-We welcome contributions to enhance this workflow.
-Please fork the repository, create a new branch for your feature or bug fix, and submit a pull request for review.